 Vale's Archive

-Legal working hours in countries where Vale operates:
+Legal working hours in the countries where Vale operates:

 Country Hours per week